 Now that you have all your equipment it’s time to test your product.
 If everything turns out to be fine, you might resent me for getting you to do pre-compliance, but I’m okay with that.
 Alternatively, if there’s a problem, it’s likely that the source of it is in your power supply or PCB.
 Things like crosstalk and ground loops can both amplify noise in your circuit, which can then be conducted out through your power supply.

 While your chosen power supply may supposedly already be compliant, the reality can be different.
 A specific supply may have come from a bad batch.
-Power supplies are also sometimes only tested with DC current, and AC noise coming from your circuit can force them out of compliance.
+Power supplies are also sometimes only tested with DC current frequency, and AC noise coming from your circuit can force them out of compliance.
 Regardless of the reason, if your supply is non-compliant, your device probably will be as well.
 Pre-compliance testing can help you determine if you chose the right supply, or if you need to make a change before finalizing your designs.

 Crosstalk happens when signals on your board go where they’re not supposed to.
 There are many causes of crosstalk including: mixed AC/DC signals, poor differential pair routing, and poor high speed routing.
 Generally you’ll want to keep interfering signals far away from other circuits.
 You should also keep traces short to keep them from radiating EMI like antennas.